tegonal/minimalist/README.md

 The "counterpart" of `ordered` is `arb` that allows to create `ArbArgsGenerator`s which per definition generate an infinite sequence of values where it is basically not known if they follow some order or not.
-The default implementations almost all are based on `Random`.
+The default implementations are almost all based on `Random`.
+The number of runs of such a provider is in theory infinite as well (`ArbArgsGenerator.size` doesn't exist) but gets limited by the [profile](#profiles) the test falls into, the environment where the test runs and what configuration was set up for this combination.
+Also `OrderedArgsGenerator` are limited by profile/env but introduce an own limit in addition.

-Following a few examples as well (import and enum definition omitted, as it is the same as above):
+Following a few examples for `ArbArgsGenerator` as well (import and enum definition omitted, as it is the same as above):

 <code-arb-1>